DeVries and Drake host Omaha

 Omaha Mavericks (3-6) at Drake Bulldogs (7-1, 1-1 MVC)

-The Mavericks have gone 0-5 away from home.
-Omaha ranks ninth in the Summit shooting 28.7% from deep.
-Marquel Sutton leads the Mavericks shooting 42.9% from 3-point range.
+The Mavericks are 0-5 on the road.
+Omaha averages 14.8 turnovers per game and is 2-0 when turning the ball over less than opponents.

-TOP PERFORMERS: DeVries is shooting 55.1% and averaging 21.3 points for the Bulldogs.
+TOP PERFORMERS: DeVries is scoring 21.3 points per game and averaging 6.0 rebounds for the Bulldogs.
 D.J.
-Wilkins is averaging 8.4 points for Drake.
+Wilkins is averaging 1.5 made 3-pointers for Drake.

-Frankie Fidler is averaging 11.3 points and 5.3 rebounds for the Mavericks.
-Sutton is averaging 10.4 points for Omaha.
+Frankie Fidler is scoring 11.3 points per game and averaging 5.3 rebounds for the Mavericks.
+Marquel Sutton is averaging 10.4 points and 4.7 rebounds for Omaha.

 The Associated Press created this story using technology provided by Data Skrive and data from Sportradar.